Childhood Obesity Awareness

 Then again – why do I choose food as a way to comfort myself?

 The (cold hard) truth is I ate my emotions because I didn’t know how to deal with them.
-In “adult world” we call this “emotional eating”.
+In the “adult world,” we call this “emotional eating”.
 It’s a serious epidemic for children and I’ll be your “figure A”.

 According to)Healthy Children, children use food for other reasons than to satisfy their hunger – they’re responding to emotions.
 From the beginning – getting fed a bottle because baby is irritable – have kids been learning to pacify themselves in order to reflect a sense of well-being.